Abhinandan2787/eb3_O.T.S_exp1/README.md

 <b>Discipline | <b> Computer Science and Engineering
 :--|:--|
 <b> Lab | <b> Programming for Problem Solving using C
 <b> Experiment|     <b> 1.
-(Exp-1)Write a program that takes two operands and one operator from the user and perform the operation and prints the result by using switch statement.
+Write a program that takes two operands and one operator from the user and perform the operation and prints the result by using switch statement.

 <h5> About the Lab : </h5>